12 Impressive Movies To Learn Turkish

 3. Babam ve Oglum (My Father and My Son) — 2005

-A family drama with sudden emotional upheavals in between, My Father and My Son became one of the highest-grossing films of the Turkish cinema.
+A family drama with sudden emotional upheavals, My Father and My Son became one of the highest-grossing films in Turkish cinema.

 The pain and emotions of a father bring him back to his roots.